 The ultimate sutra to write a recruiting email like a pro is to research like a pro.

 Most of us might have received a random recruiting email for some role we have never applied for, nor interested in.
 I have personally received random emails from recruiters for the role of a financial analyst, although I do not possess any book-learned finance skills, nor do I hail from a finance background academically.
-These type of recruiting emails make us wonder if the recruiter is doing his/her job right.
+These types of recruiting emails make us wonder if the recruiter is doing his/her job right.

-Dig deep into Linkedin profiles.
+Dig deep into Linkedin profiles

 In today’s digital world all your potential hires will definitely have online profiles on various social media platforms.